radius-project/docs/docs/content/resources/networking/gateway/index.md

 `Gateway` defines how requests are routed to different resources, and also provides the ability to expose traffic to the internet.
 Conceptually, gateways allow you to have a single point of entry for  traffic in your application, whether it be internal or external traffic.

-`Gateway` in Radius are split into two main pieces; the `Gateway` resource itself, which defines which port and protocol to listen on, and Route(s) which define the rules for routing traffic to different resources.
+A `Gateway` in Radius is split into two main pieces: the `Gateway` resource itself, which defines which routes to direct traffic to, and `Route`(s) which define the rules for routing traffic to different resources.

+## Hostname Generation

+Since the gateway is the 'entry point' of the application, you can provide hostname information to manage how you and your users access your application.
+This is managed within the [properties.hostname](#hostname) field in the Gateway spec.
+There are three options for defining hostnames:

+1. Omit the `hostname` property, and Radius will generate the hostname for you: `gatewayname.appname.PUBLIC_HOSTNAME_OR_IP.nip.io`.
+2. Declare `hostname.prefix`, and Radius will generate the hostname based on your chosen prefix: `prefix.appname.PUBLIC_HOSTNAME_OR_IP.nip.io`.
+3. Declare `hostname.fullyQualifiedHostname`, and Radius will use your fully-qualified domain name as the hostname: `myapp.mydomain.com`.
+Note that for this to work, you must map the public IP of the platform your app is running on to the chosen hostname.
+If you provide this property as well as `prefix`, this property will take precedence.

 ## Resource format